williamyeny/physical-computing-prototyping/README.md

 ![repo](https://i.imgur.com/sUXdSP2.png)

-So now we know that Lockitron is powered by **Phusion Passenger and nginx**.
-We can also narrow down the backend technology to either **Ruby, Python or Node.js**.
+So now we know that Lockitron's web server **Phusion Passenger and nginx**.
+We can also narrow down the app server language to either **Ruby, Python or Node.js**.

 While knowing the tech behind Lockitron is great, where is it being hosted?
-A quick look through the Phusion Passgener docs reveals that there seems to be a lot of support for certain hosts.
+A quick look through the Phusion Passenger docs reveals that there seems to be a lot of support for certain hosts.

 ![docs](https://i.imgur.com/fiS0avU.png)

-So we know that it is extremely probable that Lockitron uses **Amazon Web Services, Cloud 66, Digital Ocean or Heroku** to host their service.
+So we know that it is extremely probable that Lockitron uses **Amazon Web Services, Cloud 66, Digital Ocean** or **Heroku** to host their service.

 However, I believe this is as far as I can narrow it down just by looking around.
 Let's find out what platform Lockitron is hosted on for sure by taking the easy way out and using a [host lookup tool](https://hostadvice.com/tools/whois/#api.lockitron.com):